Ralfnl12/discordactivity/README.md

 # discord activity

-Add to the recources folder and start it by adding ``ensure discordactivityCFX``
+Add to the recources folder and start it by adding ``ensure discordactivity``